safing/web/privacy/index.md

 ## Article 3.
 How we store and protect your PII & Data

-All data, including and not limited to data listed in Article 2, Personal Identifiable Information & Data we collect: is stored in a protected database on a specially guarded server.
-The server is operated by us and hosted by Hetzner.

 **Data Storage:**

-Data is stored in a protected database on a specially guarded server.
+All data, including and not limited to data listed in [Article 2.
+Personal Identifiable Information & Data we collect](#article-2-personal-identifiable-information--data-we-collect) is stored in a protected database on a specially guarded server.
 The server is operated by us and hosted by Hetzner.

 **Data Linking:**